Guide to Pendant Alarms

 Modern pendant alarms that feature GPS or mobile-phone technology will also double as the base unit – saving the need for a separate device.
 These are ideal for elderly people who still enjoy going out and about.

-Pendant alarms are worn around the neck or on the wrist, and they can be used to summon help in an emergency.
+Pendant alarms are typically worn around the neck or on the wrist*, and they can be used to summon help in an emergency.
 Most systems have a base unit that is connected to the phone line.
 When the alarm is triggered, it sends a signal to the base unit, which then alerts the Monitoring Center.
-The Monitoring Center will then dispatch emergency personnel to the home.
-Pendant alarms provide peace of mind for both the user and their loved ones, knowing that help is just a push of a button away.

 Pendant alarms are ideal if you spend long amounts of time at home alone and you want the peace of mind of being able to contact someone when you need help.